tart-telescope/tart_website/docs/docs/basics/making-images.md

 ## Using the TART web interface

 The easiest way to make images is to use the web interface.
-A public web interface is available [here](https://tart.elec.ac.nz/signal/home).
+A public web interface is for each is available from the live map [here](https://map.elec.ac.nz).

 ## Using command line tools (recommended)